LiveFit: A New Goal

 Needless to say I will continue my cardio exercise because I believe that it is an important part of my life and I can sustain enough energy to follow both the weight training program and cardio.

 Now that I’m typing this out, I realized I am going to break it up into multiple posts.
 Next I will cover my thoughts and experience with supplementation, meal prepping, workout routines, clean recipes, and other goodies like carbs, alcohol, & cheat meals. (<—- including that list just made me accountable for keeping up the blog posts!)
 I’ll also share my progress and thoughts on the program :)

 Fitness, for me, is a way of becoming confident and happy.
 I love the feeling of accomplishing something.
 Exercise gives me the opportunity to feel this every day.

 Oh and I should note that I am in no way trying to become a “body builder.”
 My goal with this is to achieve a completely clean diet, commitment to build muscle, and see how my body transforms in 12 weeks.
 I will never be perfect, I know.
 I’m just trying to be the BEST I can be.
 I want something to give all of my energy to and see the pay off.

 Keith Urban put it perfectly.
 And I have no shame (see what I did there?
 Listen to the song & you will..) that I played this song exactly eleven times during my run last night.
 You should turn the volume up way too high for this one:

-Posted on February 21, 2014, in Blogging, College, Fitness, Healthy Habits, Real Life Stuff and tagged body building, clean eating, college, diet, fitness, happiness, health, jamie eason, nutrition, perfect, strength training, weight lifting.
+Posted on February 21, 2014, in Blogging -Behind the Scenes, College, Fitness, Healthy Lifestyle, Life Updates and tagged body building, clean eating, college, diet, fitness, happiness, health, jamie eason, nutrition, perfect, strength training, weight lifting.
 Bookmark the permalink.
 13 Comments.